mbridak/not1mm/README.md

 ## What and why is Not1MM

-Not1MM's interface is a blantant ripoff of N1MM.
+Not1MM's interface is a blatant ripoff of N1MM.
 It is NOT N1MM and any problem you have with this software should in no way reflect on their software.

-If you use Windows(tm), you should run away from this and use someother program.
+If you use Windows(tm), you should run away from Not1MM and use someother program.

 I personally don't use Windows(tm).
 While it may be possible to get N1MM working under Wine, I haven't checked.
 I'd rather not have to jump thru the hoops.